TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 When a user sends a request, Extbase first determines which action respectively controller is responsible for this request.
 As Extbase knows the names and types of the arguments of the action it can create objects from the incoming data.
-This operation will be descibed in detail in the section "Argument mapping" later on.
+This operation will be described in detail in the section "Argument mapping" later on.
 Now the main step for us is as
 follows: The created objects are to be validated, that is the invariants are to be checked.
 If all arguments are successfully validated, the